-You can download application forms to send in via the mail.
+You can apply online or download application forms to send in via the mail.
 All of the application options are acceptable, and each is given equal consideration by the Admissions Committee.
 There are special instructions for international students and U.S. Veterans and their dependents.

 The admissions requirements for St. John's are typical of those for other liberal arts colleges, but St. John's does not follow a formulaic approach to test scores and grade point averages.
 Instead, the college offers applicants the opportunity to describe their educational experiences and aspirations in a short set of essays.
 Because we welcome all serious applicants, we charge no application fee.